SBS Files Chapter 11 After $310M Note Maturity

 The Prepack Centers on Senior Secured Notes

 The financing package is a $30 million DIP term loan facility.
 The DIP motion identifies Brigade Agency Services LLC as DIP agent, Jefferies Capital Services LLC as fronting lender, and Brigade Capital Management, Bardin Hill Investment Partners, Bayside Capital, and participating prepetition noteholders as DIP lenders.
-The motion seeks $7 million of interim availability and says proceeds will fund working capital, general corporate purposes, restructuring costs, and court-approved disbursements.
+The motion seeks $7 million of interim availability, carries a 9.75% interest rate, and says proceeds will fund working capital, general corporate purposes, restructuring costs, and court-approved disbursements.
+The motion also says the proposed facility does not include a roll-up.

 Business Continues While Governance Changes Take Shape

 Spanish Broadcasting System was founded in 1983 by Raul Alarcon Jr. and operates Spanish-language radio and media properties.
-The first-day declaration describes SBS as operating 17 radio stations, AIRE Radio Networks, the MegaTV brand, digital and mobile platforms including LaMusica, and a live-events division.
+The first-day declaration describes SBS as operating 17 radio stations, AIRE Radio Networks with more than 250 affiliates across 79 U.S. Hispanic markets, the MegaTV brand, digital and mobile platforms including LaMusica, and a live-events division that produces more than 40 events annually.
 Media Moves reported the filing plan alongside the promotion of Richard Lara, and Radio Ink reported that Lara was elevated to chief operating officer while continuing as general counsel.

 The business backdrop is mixed.
 SBS has valuable radio assets and a recognizable position in Spanish-language media, but industry coverage before the filing pointed to liquidity pressure and ad-market weakness.
 Radio Ink reported that the $310 million maturity had passed without repayment, and RadioInsight reported that 2025 second-quarter revenue dropped 14%.